 Abstract

-To ensure the safety of human subjects participating in clinical trials, the U.S. FDA Center for Drug Evaluation and Research requires the submission of nonclinical pharmacology and toxicology studies for all new pharmaceuticals prior to initiation of clinical studies.
-While these data provide a valuable resource to inform the dosing, design, and safety monitoring of clinical studies, attrition during drug development due to unexpected clinical toxicity indicates the need for development of novel methods to improve the interpretation of these non-clinical data.
+The U.S. FDA Center for Drug Evaluation and Research requires the submission of nonclinical pharmacology and toxicology studies to support the safety of human subjects participating in clinical trials.
+While these data provide a valuable resource to inform the dosing, design, and safety monitoring of clinical studies, attrition during drug development due to unexpected clinical toxicity still occurs, indicating the need for development of novel methods to improve the interpretation of these nonclinical data.
 The FDA has begun to require the submission of Standard for Exchange of Nonclinical Data (SEND) datasets along with study reports for all repeat-dose toxicology studies initiated after December 17, 2017, providing a constant source of structured in vivo toxicology study data in a standardized, electronic format.
-SEND data submitted to the FDA provide a large, unique data landscape for informatics and machine learning-based approaches to help establish and understand the relationships between biological processes and toxicity to better identify non-clinical safety signals.
-In this work, we leveraged the wealth of animal toxicity data contained within > 4,300 SEND datasets containing over 397,000 animals to explore the relationship between 47 toxicity study variables including clinical chemistry tests, body weights, and sex to different rat liver disease phenotypes (i.e., hepatocellular necrosis, cholestasis, and steatosis).
-Specifically, 39,969 rats were classified as having different liver disease phenotypes based off their histopathology findings.
-These rats with different liver disease phenotypes shown distinct patterns of biological perturbations and injury in their clinical chemistry responses, suggesting these can be used to inform on liver disease in non-clinical drug development.
+SEND data submitted to the FDA provide a large, unique data landscape for informatics and machine learning-based approaches to help establish and understand the relationships between biological processes and toxicity to better identify nonclinical safety signals.
+In this work, we leveraged the wealth of animal toxicity data contained within > 4,300 SEND datasets containing over 397,000 animals to explore the relationship between 47 toxicity study endpoints including clinical chemistry tests, body weights, and sex to different rat liver disease phenotypes (i.e., hepatocellular necrosis, cholestasis, and steatosis).
+Specifically, 39,969 rats were classified as having different liver disease phenotypes based on histopathological evaluation of their liver tissue.
+Distinct patterns of biological perturbations and injury were observed in the clinical chemistry test results of rats with different liver disease phenotypes, suggesting that these clinical chemistry profiles can be used to inform the evaluation of liver pathology in nonclinical toxicology studies.
 Furthermore, these variables were also the basis for the development of machine learning classifiers to predict the probability of rat liver disease.
 The resulting classifiers showed acceptable overall accuracy (balanced accuracy, 57-66%) through a ten-fold cross validation process for each liver disease phenotype.
 In the future, this workflow could be amended and improved with the submission and incorporation of new SEND data, as well as be extend to other complex toxicity endpoints (e.g., nephrotoxicity, cardiotoxicity) to inform on potential novel biological processes and perturbations.

 Graphical Abstract